 Along with our horses, we raise English bred, AKC Labrador Retrievers.
 They help out on the farm, compete in agility trials, ride around the farm on the equipment and vay for the front seat of the Prowler or truck!
-We try to have at least one or two, quality litters per year.
-These pups are sold with an: Sales Contract, AKC "Limited Registration," 1 Year Health warranty, 1st vaccinations, Vet check, Health Records & current Worming program.
+Their favorite past time is sitting on the deck with us enjoying the sunset and getting their much craved "People Time".

-January 2013 Island Uno, Island Harley and Island Dos all received their AKC Title of: Canine Good Citizen!
+January 2013, Island Uno, Island Harley and Island Dos all received their AKC Title of: Canine Good Citizen!
 This makes 4 of our dogs to now have AKC Titles!
+Island Jada is currently working on getting her CGC Title with Island Shelby & Island Duchess waiting in the wings.
 We are very proud of our girls!

 This site is dedicated to the Fond memory of my friend and Mentor, Dr. Lowell Hughes.

 Dr. Hughes with his wonderful stallion, Patchett Hill (Easter Vermont x Starlette B)